larryhastings/big/README.md

   "linebreak"; I assume the boffins on the committee thought about this a lot and argued and finally settled on this word for good (if unpublished?) reasons.
+* Add explicit support (and CI coverage & testing) for Python 3.13.
+  (big didn't need any changes, it was already 100% compatible with 3.13.)

 </dd></dl>